silviostammler/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-To train the model, I used an ....
+To train the model, I used an SGD optimizer with momentum 0.9 minimizing the cross entropy loss.
+In total, the model was trained for 500 epochs with a batch size of 512.
+The initial learning rate was set to 0.001 and remains constant during training.
+Moreover, the weights and biases of the model were initialized according to a truncated normal distribution ($\mu = 0$, $\sigma = 0.1$).

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 0.976
-* validation set accuracy of ?
+* validation set accuracy of 0.952
-* test set accuracy of ?
+* test set accuracy of 0.949

+These values were calculated in code cell 10 and called from code cell 11 (training and validation) respectively code cell 12 (test) of the Ipython notebook "./Traffic_Sign_Classifier.ipynb".

-If an iterative approach was chosen:
+An iterative approach was chosen to get to the final solution:

 * What was the first architecture that was tried and why was it chosen?
+The first architecture that was chosen was LeNet-5 because it is supposed to be a suitable baseline model for the problem of traffic sign recognition and should yield a validation accuracy of 0.89.

 * What were some problems with the initial architecture?
+Even though LeNet-5 should give a validation accuracy of 0.89 this accuracy couldn't be achieved.
+Instead, the model didn't learn from the fed in training data at all which I thought was a reason for underfitting.
+So I modified the architecture which is explained afterwards.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
+Due to potential underfitting I adjusted the architecture by increasing the layer widths so that the model get the capacity to learn from the data.
+The model showed a relatively high training accuracy but still a too little validation accuracy (sign for overfitting).
+So I included dropout with a keep probability of 0.5 after each (ReLU activated) fully connected layer.
+Since the previous steps hadn't been successful I changed the architecture to a model similar to VGG net.
+But with this model I still faced overfitting issues (training acc. = 0.997; validation acc. = 0.85).
+After many experiments with different hyperparameters (learning rate, keep prob. of dropout mechanism) I figured out that the problem arise from a wrongly implemented preprocessing step.
+Thus, I switched back to the original LeNet-5 with bigger layer width (higher kernel numbers) and also dropout after each fully connected layer and finally achieved the aboved mentioned accuracies.
+The final model is stated in the table above.

 * Which parameters were tuned?
 How were they adjusted and why?
+The learning rate was tuned.
+It should be big enough to provide the model the capacity to learn from data but also not too big in order not to get stuck in a local minimum of the optimization problem.
+Moreover, the keep probability of the dropout mechanism has to be set reasonably.
+The adjustment is also a trade-off.
+Too little and too high values aren't suitable.
+The number of epochs used for training is also important because one has to make sure that the optimization problem converges.
+During carried out experiments a range for the learning rate between 0.01 and 0.0001 was tested.
+For the keep prob. values between 0.4 and 0.6 were investigated.
+Furthermore, the batch size has to be chosen according to memory available on the graphics card.
+Processing higher batch sizes results in faster training.

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

-If a well known architecture was chosen:
-* What architecture was chosen?
-* Why did you believe it would be relevant to the traffic sign application?
+For the problem of traffic sign classification convolutional layers are very efficient because they extract low level features (e.g. edges of traffic signs) at the beginning of the network and combine them to higher level features (e.g. boundaries of traffic signs) when going deeper into the network.
+These features can then be used for classification by the fully connected layers.
+Dropout layers also help with creating a succesful model as the architecture is prevented from overfitting the training data which results in better generalization on new unseen images.

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+In practice, comparing the performance of our model (especially on the test set) with other state-of-the-art methods in the field of taffic sign classification is good way to evaluate the quality of our architecture.

 ### Test a Model on New Images